Doctors accuse government of acting ‘in bad faith’ over NHS pay talks

 British Medical Association (BMA) said it was still willing to continue negotiations and that it was the government who cancelled the remaining meetings.

-Health secretary Mr Barclay told the Sophy Ridge On Sunday programme on Sky News that doctors had "refused to move".
+Sophy Ridge On Sunday programme on Sky News that doctors had “refused to move”.

 But he appeared to confirm that ministers were refusing talks while industrial action was on the table.